ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ![](img/modes.jpg "Mode selection")

 Changes the game mode between osu!standard, osu!taiko, osu!catch, and osu!mania.
-Only modes the beatmapset has a difficulty for will be enabled to click on.
+You can only select each game mode if the beatmapset has a difficulty with said game mode.

 ### Beatmap page / Difficulty selection

 ![](img/difficulty-menu.jpg "Difficulty menu")

 Clicking on the Artist/Title of the beatmap will take you back to the Beatmap Information page.
-You can select a difficulty to mod using the dropdown menu.
-Make sure you are on the correct difficulty before submitting mods to the beatmap!
+You can select a difficulty to mod using the dropdown menu. **Make sure you are on the correct difficulty before submitting mods to the beatmap!**

 ### Modding status

 ![](img/modding-status.jpg "For your sorting needs")

 All of the mods below are for the selected difficulty.
-Clicking any of these will show the specific mods in the timeline and in the Discussion section.
+Clicking on any of these will show the specific mods in the timeline and in the Discussion section.

 - Mine: Mods you have contributed.
 - Resolved: Mods the creator has responded to and marked as resolved.